Coffee: Benefits & how to make a healthy cup

 3. Grind freshly just before brewing to protect it from degradation.

-4. Store in an air-free environment like an airtight container, away from light and moisture to maintain freshness and polyphenol content.
+4. Store properly in an airtight container, away from light and moisture.

-5. Keep it simple by skipping the sugar, syrups, and heavy cream.
-Enjoy your coffee black, with a splash of milk, or add a sprinkle of cinnamon or turmeric for extra health benefits.
+5. Keep it simple by skipping sugar, syrups and heavy cream.
+Enjoy it black, with a splash of milk, or add spices like cinnamon or turmeric for extra flavour and health benefits.

 For more tips, check out the Exhale Coffee blog and listen to episode #259 of the Doctor’s Kitchen podcast.